HM Prison Parkhurst

 HM Prison Parkhurst is a Category B men's prison located in Parkhurst on the Isle of Wight, and is operated by His Majesty's Prison Service.
-Parkhurst prison is one of two former separate prisons that today make up HMP Isle of Wight, the other being Albany.
+Parkhurst prison is one of two formerly separate prisons that today make up HMP Isle of Wight, the other being Albany.

 History

 Parkhurst as an institution began in 1778, originally serving as a military hospital and children's asylum.
 By 1838, it had transformed into a prison for children.
 123 Parkhurst apprentices were sent to the Colony of New Zealand in 1842 and 1843, and nearly 1500 boys between the ages of 12 and 18 were sent to various colonies in Australia and New Zealand.
 The Swan River Colony (Western Australia) received 234 apprentices between 1842 and 1849, then chose to accept adult convicts as well.
 Victoria and Tasmania also received "Parkhurst Boys", who were always referred to officially as "apprentices", not convicts.
 During this period, Parkhurst Prison Governor Captain George Hall (in office from 1843 to 1861) employed the boys to make bricks for the construction of the C and M block wings of the prison building.

 From its early days as a prison for young offenders, Parkhurst faced severe criticism from the public, politicians and the press due to its harsh regime (including the use of leg irons initially).
 The prison became a focal point for reformers, most notably Mary Carpenter (1807–1877), who campaigned against the use of imprisonment for children.

 In 1966, Parkhurst became one of the few top-security prisons in the United Kingdom, known as "Dispersals", because they separated more troublesome prisoners rather than housing them all together in one place.
 However, it lost its "Dispersal" status in 1995.
 In 2009, Parkhurst merged with HM Prison Albany to form super-prison HM Prison Isle of Wight, with both sites retaining their original name.